Profile of the School of Media Arts, The Royal Danish Academy of Fine Arts

 For more information about the Royal Danish Academy of Fine Arts: https://kunstakademiet.dk/

 Utilizing time-based media as means of artistic expression, how do we position ourselves in relation to time and space?
 What genealogies and stories do we invoke to navigate by?
 What are the mediating capacities of the body?
-And what insights might we draw from the global exchange of ideas, interdisciplinary inquiry, minoritarian perspectives, and the acknowledgment of non-anthropocentric knowledge systems?
+And what insights might we draw from the global exchange of ideas, interdisciplinary inquiry, minoritarian perspectives, histories of resistance, and the acknowledgment of non-anthropocentric forms of knowledge?
 What aesthetic tools can we use to address the complexities of our times and pose alternative visions and imaginaries by asking: ‘What other worlds are possible’?

 Each student’s curiosity and unique vision is fostered through the development of own artistic practice in combination with seminars, workshops, lectures by invited guests, excursions and site visits, group critiques and individual studio visits.
 The program encourages experimentation, enhancement of material sensibility, artistic research, and a self-reflexive attitude and awareness of the various social, cultural, historical, and political dimensions of art.